VDOT's Annual Work Zone Awareness Vigil is to be held this evening, April 9, 2019, at 6:30 p.m.

 - The Work Zone Traffic Control Training Procedures (164 KB) contains information on specific personnel training requirements, submittal / approval of sponsor / provider course(s) and instructor qualifications

 - Frequently asked Work Zone Traffic Control Training questions (38 KB)

-- Work Zone Traffic Control Training instructor application form (64 KB) NEW
+- Work Zone Traffic Control Training instructor application form (64 KB)

 - Listing of approved Work Zone Traffic Control training sponsors and providers (19 KB)